aimat-lab/megan_aggregators/README.rst

   the explanations for each prediction.
 The elements to be predicted can be defined as an experiment parameter.
 - ``generate_counterfactuals.py`` - Uses the shipped model to predict the counterfactuals for a given molecule which can be defined as an experiment parameter.
 - ``yang_baseline.py`` - Implements the Yang et al. baseline model for the aggregation prediction task.
+To execute this experiment, you'll first have to download the ``aggregators_new.csv`` dataset from the file share: https://bwsyncandshare.kit.edu/s/4r9kgyCFQL6PTcF and place it into the ``megan_aggregators/experiments/assets`` folder.

 📖 Referencing